 About the program

-A typical MCDB&G cohort consists of ~10 students.
-At any given time, there are ~60 students in the program.
+A typical MCDB&G class consists of ~10 students.
+At any given time, there are ~50 students in the program.
+The application deadline is December 1st.
+Please see the admissions website to apply.

 Most students complete a Ph.D. in five years by completing: